BasicWolf/archived-kaylee/doc/src/clientapi.rst

        // Unbind handler from the event.
        my_event.unbind(on_my_event)

-   :param function primary_handler: An optional event handler which will
+   :param function primary_handler: an optional event handler which will
-                                    be the first in the handlers queue.
+                                    be the first in the handlers queue

    .. js:function:: bind(handler)